manwar/perlweeklychallenge-club/challenge-161/james-smith/README.md

 ```

 This gives us *"**oversimpl**i**f**i**cat**io**n** la**dybug** **h**a**wk** **j**a**z**z e**q**uino**x**"*

+If we replace "equinox" with "quixotic" which introduces the same two letters "q" and "x" you could rearrange this to: **Ladybug Hawk - Quixotic jazz oversimplification**.
+This just sounds like an NME headline!

 If we stick to the words from challenge 1 - we get *"abhors deity flux know chimp go iv qt jot buzz"*.